-All the Tamarin source files can be found at: http://localpki.forge.imag.fr/.
-See the associated Makefile for details on how to generate proofs and attacks.
+All the Tamarin source files can be found at: http://hpac.imag.fr/localpki.
+See the associated Makefile for details on how to generate proofs and attacks with Tamarin.

-5.3 LOCALPKI Tamarin Model
+6.3 LOCALPKI Tamarin Model

-We consider a protocol execution where only one notary, one LRA, one registered user (Alice) and one verifier (Bob) are represented, which is enough according to a well-known theoretical result (Comon-Lundh and Cortier, 2004) that proves that for secrecy and authentication properties only one intruder is enough and at most one honest participant per role.
-Our model of this execution comprises the registration of Alice, her authentication by Bob followed by an exchange of a message, and the revocation of her certificate
+According to the result of [8], where the authors prove that for verifying a secrecy property only one intruder is enough and for an authentication property one intruder and at most one honest participant per role is enough, we consider a protocol execution where we have only one notary, one LRA, one registered user (Alice) and one verifier (Bob).
+Our model of this execution comprises the registration of Alice, her authentication by Bob followed by an exchange of a message, and the revocation of her certificate.

-In the classic model of PKIX, key pair generations are done by generic persistent facts, instantiated with different terms.
+In PKIX paper, key pair generations are modeled by generic persistent facts, instantiated with different terms.
 These facts bind the identity of the entity with its public key to represent the trust anchors, i.e., other entities have the correct association between the public key and the identity.
-Thus, this method is usable for modeling the trust anchors of the LRA and the EN.
+Thus, we model the trust anchors of the LRA and the EN in the same way.
 In the case of Alice, we need to explicitly define the self-signed certificate described in the Algorithm 1.
-Moreover, we assume that the Alice's certificate is public.
+Moreover, we assume also that the Alice's certificate is public.
+We have two types of communication channels, depending on the situation:

-We employ two types of communication channels, depending on the situation: a real-life meeting and insecure channels.
+- a real-life meeting, - insecure channels.

 Since the registration must be realized during a real-life meeting, we assume that it is not subject to any intruder attack.
-Therefore, our model expresses the information exchanged between the LRA and Alice in a totally private manner (i.e., the adversary is not able to learn or modify any information for this exchange).
-All others communications are exposed to eventual wiretapping.
+Therefore, our model expresses the information exchanged between the LRA and Alice with a private channel (i.e., the adversary is not able to learn or modify any information for this exchange).
+All others communications are public and then controlled by the intruder and exposed to eventual wiretapping.

-The registration of the couple (SN_A, SI_A) in the database is represented as a state which associate the knowledge of (SN_A, SI_A) to the identity of the EN.
-Finally, for revocation, since Tamarin is working on execution traces, we must represent the removal of the certificate from the database.
-For this we have employed a tag into a persistent fact to express that the revocation is definitive.
+The registration of the couple (SN_A, SI_A) in the database is modeled as a state which associate the knowledge of (SN_A, SI_A) to the identity of the EN.

+Finally, for revocation we have to represent the removal of the certificate from the database.
+For this we used a tag into a persistent fact to express that the revocation is definitive.

-5.4 Security Properties
+6.4 Security Properties

 First, we explicit security properties i.e., lemmas, in the case where all entities are supposed honest but in presence of an intruder.
-As defined in the Section 5.1, we have implemented lemmas about correctness, soundness and secrecy of the protocol.
+As defined in the Section 6.1, we have implemented lemmas about correctness, soundness and secrecy of the protocol.

 Soundness.
 The first lemma (soundness) proves the soundness of the LOCALPKI.
 The couple <sna, sia> represents SN the Serial Number and SI the Signature Id of Alice.
-Each label in the lemma represents the moment where the actual event occurs.
-The idea is to prove that for all possible couples (sna, sia) related to the Alice's private key ltkA, if Bob has successfully authenticated Alice at time i (Bob_Auth_Alice()), then it means that Alice has been previously registered (at time j, by the notary, EN_Reg_Alice()), and that if the certificate has been revoked (Cert_Is_Revoked()), then it was at an earlier time k:
+Each label in the lemma represents when the actual event occurs.
+The idea is to prove that for all possible couples <sna, sia> related to the Alice's private key ltkA, if Bob has successfully authenticated Alice at time i (Bob_Auth_Alice()), then it means that Alice has been previously registered (at time j, by the notary, EN_Reg_Alice()), and that if the certificate has been revoked (Cert_Is_Revoked()), then it was at an earlier time k: